Eating healthy can be easy, affordable and delicious if you stick to some simple recommendations.

 - Nuts and seeds

-- Sodium and salt
+- Sodium and salty foods

 - Choose mindfully, even with healthier foods.
 Ingredients and nutrient content can vary a lot.